MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/gov.md

 <br>

 ## Feature parity with commercial
 Defender for Endpoint doesn't have complete parity with the commercial offering.
-While our goal is to deliver all commercial features and functionality to our US Government customers, there are some capabilities not yet available we'd like to highlight.
+While our goal is to deliver all commercial features and functionality to our US Government customers, there are some capabilities not yet available we want to highlight.

 These are the known gaps as of February 2021: